totten/civix/README.md

 ### Environment

-`civix` will pick up your name and email from you git installation if it can detect this.
+`civix` will pick up your name and email from your git installation if it can detect this.

 It will also look for your `civicrm.settings.php` file.
 If it cannot find the file then set the path to it: